spitulax/nixos-config/secrets/README.md

 Setting up sops was an unbearable pain.
 I wrote this so I wouldn't need to experience it again.

-The secret .yaml files are located in [./secrets] and categorised by the user of the secrets.
+The secret .yaml files are located [here] and categorised by the user of the secrets.

 ## .sops.yaml

 All hosts and users must have their age key fingerprint listed in [.sops.yaml].
-When adding a directory to [./secrets] also update [.sops.yaml].
+When adding a directory to [here] also update [.sops.yaml].

 ## NixOS module config

-NixOS sops config is located [here](../modules/nixos/common/sops.nix).
+NixOS sops config is located [here](../config/nixos/sops.nix).
 Each host expects a default sops file which is `../secrets/hosts/<hostname>/secrets.yaml`, create it for each host.

 The age key is located in `/var/lib/age/host.txt` with ownership of `root:wheel` and `640` permission so `@wheel` users can access it without `sudo` (important for `nh`).
 The age key should